 About the website and its development.
 A unique feature of this website is that it showcases Africa's world heritage sites through the lens of a camera, providing a slideshow of 30-50 images of each place.
 The photos tell the story - the landscapes, wildlife, people and conservation needs.
-They are drawn from a collection of more than 40,000 digital images taken during recent expeditions to 34 of Africa's 38 natural world heritage sites.
+They are drawn from a collection of more than 80,000 digital images taken during recent expeditions to most of Africa's 47 natural (and 'mixed') world heritage sites.

 Many of Africa's world heritage sites are located in parts of the continent that are extremely difficult to access and rarely visited - including areas of civil strife - so the logistical challenges of reaching so many places across this vast continent have been immense.
 Two 4WD vehicles have been used extensively, one based in Ghana, the other in Kenya.
 At many of the world heritage sites, generous support has been provided by individuals and organisations working in the field, at the ‘cutting edge' of conservation.
 The work of these people is described and their support acknowledged in the individual site descriptions in the ‘Places' section of the website.